2. Three Different Authors

 WRITING INFLUENCE

-"The Storyteller's New Medium-Rizal in Saga," "The Complete Poems and Plays of Jose Rizal," and "A Question of Heroes: Essays in Criticism on Ten Key Figures of Philippine History."
+He deeply admired Jose Rizal, our national hero.
+In fact, he also paid tribute to him by way of books such as "The Storyteller's New Medium-Rizal in Saga," "The Complete Poems and Plays of Jose Rizal," and "A Question of Heroes: Essays in Criticism on Ten Key Figures of Philippine History."
 He even translated Jose Rizal's valedictory poem, Land that I Love, Farewell!

 Carlos Romulo was a Filipino diplomat, politician, soldier, journalist, author, and a co-founder of the Boy Scouts of the Philippines.